isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 3\.
 The **key messages** of Sexuality Education are:

-(a)&nbsp;Love and respect yourself as you love and respect others;
+(a)	Love and respect yourself as you love and respect others;<br>

-(b)&nbsp;Build positive relationships based on love and respect (which are the foundation for strong families);
+(b)	Build positive relationships based on love and respect (which are the foundation for strong families);<br>

-(c)&nbsp;Make responsible decisions for yourself, your family and society; and
+(c)	Make responsible decisions for yourself, your family and society; and<br>

-(d)&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+(d)	Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may&nbsp;click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.
+You may click here (please insert hyperlink: https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

 **Overview of Manjusri Secondary School’s Sexuality Education Programme for 2023**